cldf/cldf/extensions/sql.md

 The list-valued pseudo-foreign keys specified by columns with `propertyUrl` http://cldf.clld.org/v1.0/terms.rdf#source must - as above - result in an association table `<component>_SourceTable`.
 In the case of association tables with `SourceTable`, the `context` column stores the citation context.

+## Constraints

+CLDF to SQL converters SHOULD add `PRIMARY KEY`, `FOREIGN KEY`, `CHECK`, `UNIQUE`, `NOT NULL` constraints as appropriate for the database, to make as much CLDF metadata as possible inferrable from the database schema.

 ## Example